-- Master of Science in Traditional Chinese Medicine program students taking less than 12 credits per semester are considered part-time students. - The maximum amount of time allowed by the accreditor for a student to finish the MSTCM program is 6 years (18 semesters), whether a full or part-time student.
+- Master of Acupuncture with a Chinese Herbal Medicine Specialization program students taking less than 12 credits per semester are considered part-time students. - The maximum amount of time allowed by the accreditor for a student to finish the MAcCHM program is 6 years (18 semesters), whether a full or part-time student.
 For more information, please see our Financial Aid Director.